shenyimings/DocNav-MCP/README.md

 # DocNav MCP Server

-A Model Context Protocol (MCP) server designed to help LLMs read, process, and navigate long-form documents with intelligent analysis and navigation capabilities.
+DocNav is a Model Context Protocol (MCP) server which empowers LLM Agents to read, analyze, and manage lengthy documents intelligently, mimicking human-like comprehension and navigation capabilities.

 ## Features